lakshiya/lakshiya/README.md

 <h1 align="center">Hi there👋, I'm Priya Lakshmi</h1>
 <h3 align="center">I enjoy building innovative solutions and have over 4 years of experience as a Software Engineer.
 Here's a sneak peak of what I have been upto</h3>

-- 🔭 I’m currently working on **Completing my Masters degree from the University of Florida**
+- 🏫 I’m currently working on **completing my Masters degree in Computer Science from the University of Florida**

-- 🌱 I’m currently learning **Kubernetes, Golang**
+- 📖 I’m currently learning **Kubernetes & Golang**

-- 👨‍💻 All of my projects are available at [https://lakshiya.github.io/portfolio/](https://lakshiya.github.io/portfolio/)
+- 👩‍💻 All of my projects are available in my [Portfolio](https://lakshiya.github.io/portfolio/)

 - 💬 Ask me about **AWS, SQL, Python, Tableau, Django**

-- 📫 How to reach me **ptheagarajan@ufl.edu**
+- 📩 How to reach me ?
+[Click here](mailto:ptheagarajan@ufl.edu)

 - 📄 Know about my experiences [Link to Resume](https://drive.google.com/file/d/1yFjZ9Go-HTS0PMM1Z_5hNkZT2cX2fbA3/view)

-- ⚡ Fun fact **I love to crochet and often spend my time listening to podcasts.**
+- ⚡ In my free time **I love to crochet and often spend my time listening to podcasts.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">